makwaijun/personalwebpagev2/content/blog/Post102.md

 ### The Theory of Systems:

-Also, in own rambly definition:
+Also, in own off-the-cuff definition:

 > Systems, as defined by non-linear complex networks of interrelated entities; best illustrated as a series of interconnected dots and lines